lukefitz1/cucumber-quick/README.md

 }

 ```
-- Be sure to change the `script` command to point to the wdio.conf.js file in the appropriate tests folder for the test you want to run
+- Be sure to change the `script` command to point to the wdio.conf.js file in the appropriate tests folder for the test you want to run  (e.g. tests-exh/wdio.conf.js).
 - Once these commands run successfully, if you right click on a tag, you will see the option to "Run Cucumber Scenario with Tag"

 ## Supported Tools